Deloitte Logo

 Font and Colors

-Is Deloitte a LLP or LLC?
+Is Deloitte an LLP or an LLC?

-Deloitte is a UK Limited Liability Partnership (LLP).
+Deloitte is a UK limited liability partnership (LLP).

 Why does Deloitte have a green dot?